logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 observable universe, we notice that anti-matter is often created spontaneously through the creation of particle and anti-particle pairs (quantum foam).
-This type of particle anti-particle pair creation is constantly happening, with these particles instantly annhiliating.
+This type of particle anti-particle pair creation is constantly happening, with these particles instantly annihilating.
 This is deeply connected with the idea of black holes evaporating and obeying the 2nd law.
 However, it is also important in our reversible cellular automata to explain "user input".